erreinoso/Rick-and-Morty-characters-website/README.md

 - Visual Studio Code

-## How to install it? :point_down:
+## How to run this project? :point_down:

+- You need to have Node.js installed

+- Clone or download the repository in your computer.

+To install local dependencies, type:

+###npm install

+Also, you need to install React Route and SASS:

+###npm install --save react-router-dom
+###npm install node-sass

-In the project directory, you can run:
+In the project directory, type:

--  `npm start`
+###npm start

-Runs the app in the development mode.<br />
+This runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

 ##  Creator👋